How to Check your Schedule for School? – Find Classes for Next Year

 This document that the Faculty or School brings every year for the current school year determines semesters, terms of certification and enrollment of semesters, exam deadlines and holidays, and non-working days.

-IF you need to learn how to write an absent note for school, you can visit and read our article.
+You can visit and read our article if you need to learn how to write an absent note for school.

 Igor Milosevic